pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert aggregate.version == 1

-The aggregate object also has a :py:obj:`~eventsourcing.domain.Aggregate.created_on` property which gives the date and time when an aggregate object was created.
+The aggregate object has a :py:obj:`~eventsourcing.domain.Aggregate.created_on` property which gives the date and time when the aggregate object was created.
 The value of this property is determined by the :py:attr:`~eventsourcing.domain.DomainEvent.timestamp` attribute of the "created" event.
 The timestamps are timezone-aware Python :class:`~datetime.datetime` objects.